DLR-SC/tigl/doc/tutorials.md

 10 ) Edit some parameters of the fuselage.
 Here, I change the length to 15 and the width to 3, then click on "OK".
 Remark, that the change are only applied when you click on "OK".
 The apply order is from top parameter to bottom parameter.
-If you have make a mistake and you want to have the values of your current tigl object restored, you can click on "Cancel".
+If you have made a mistake and you want the values of your current tigl object to be restored, you can click on "Cancel".

 @image html images/tutorial_scratch/tuto_scratch_10.png
 \n

-11 ) Now, if you want to go in a more fine grain definition.
-You need to switch to the section level.
-To do this, select the wanted section in the CPACS tree view and click on it.
-The editor widget should change to the section editor and only the select section should be highlighted.
+11 ) Now, if you want to go in a more fine-grained definition, you need to switch to the section level.
+To do so, select the wanted section in the CPACS tree view and click on it.
+The editor widget should change to the section editor and only the selected section should be highlighted.
 Here, I chose the first section.

 @image html images/tutorial_scratch/tuto_scratch_11.png
 \n

-12 ) Edit the high level parameters of the section Here, I change the area to zero to have a peaked noose.
+12 ) Edit the high-level parameters of the section.
+Here, I changed the area to zero to have a peaked nose.

 @image html images/tutorial_scratch/tuto_scratch_12.png
 \n